Last updated: January 8, 2024

 5. Wentworth Falls

-Wentworth Falls is by far the most impressive and highest waterfall in the Blue Mountains, especially after a period of heavy rainfall when large amounts of water drop into Jamison Valley.
+The Wentworth Falls waterfall is by far the most impressive and highest waterfall in the Blue Mountains, especially after heavy rainfall when large amounts of water drop into Jamison Valley.

-There are various walking tracks to choose from in the Wentworth Falls area, some very short and others quite long and challenging.
-In addition, there are also numerous lookout points that offer spectacular views of the waterfall and the valley.
+There are various walking tracks in the Wentworth Falls area, some very short and others quite long and challenging.
+There are also numerous lookout points that offer spectacular views of the waterfall and the valley.

 Read our extensive Wentworth Falls hiking guide for the best walking tracks and lookout points in this area.

 A short (but steep) walking trail starting from the old Conservation Hut leads to this waterfall.
 Several lookout points along the track to Empress Falls offer panoramic views of the Jamison Valley and beyond.

-The views from the Queen Victoria lookout are the best, and reach as far as Mount Solitary, Kings Tableland and the Lincoln’s Rock lookout.
+For example, the Queen Victoria lookout offers brilliant views that reach as far as Mount Solitary, Kings Tableland, and the Lincoln’s Rock lookout.